-- ➤ Planning Applications should include details of the projected usage of the connected utilities, an assessment of whether the existing utilities can meet the increased load and, if reinforcement is required, then evidence that this reinforcement will be in place before dwellings are occupied - ➤ All public services and public highways shall be constructed to adoptable standards in line with the existing published standards of statutory undertakers and the highway authority.
-The relevant adoption agreement shall be completed before occupancy of the first dwelling - ➤ Where feasible traffic calming measures on access roads and village routes should be included as part of the project - ➤ Access roads within development sites shall be constructed to a minimum carriageway width of 6m plus combined cycleways and footways of 2.0m minimum width. - Dropped kerbs shall be provided at junctions between footways, cycleways and carriageways. - ➤ Development that fronts the carriageway of an existing public highway shall have parallel 2.0m wide combined cycleways and footways along the highway - ➤ Between new dwellings and community facilities such as schools, shops or meeting places there shall be, where possible, a designated public footway constructed to adoptable standards and maintained as such at public expense.
-Where this is not achievable then a footway, to the same standard shall be constructed to the nearest bus stop - All public utilities serving new dwellings shall be provided by underground routes - ➤ Broadband access shall be provided to all new dwellings, preferably by fibre optic lines
+- Planning Applications should include details of the projected usage of the connected utilities, an assessment of whether the existing utilities can meet the increased load and, if reinforcement is required, then evidence that this reinforcement will be in place before dwellings are occupied - All public services and public highways shall be constructed to adoptable standards in line with the existing published standards of statutory undertakers and the highway authority.
+The relevant adoption agreement shall be completed before occupancy of the first dwelling - Where feasible traffic calming measures on access roads and village routes should be included as part of the project - Access roads within development sites shall be constructed in accordance with Design Guidance contained in the Herefordshire Core Strategy.2 - Dropped kerbs shall be provided at junctions between footways, cycleways and carriageways. - Development that fronts the carriageway of an existing public highway shall have parallel 2.0m wide combined cycleways and footways along the highway - Between new dwellings and community facilities such as schools, shops or meeting places there shall be, where possible, a designated public footway constructed to adoptable standards and maintained as such at public expense.
+Where this is not achievable then a footway, to the same standard shall be constructed to the nearest bus stop - All public utilities serving new dwellings shall be provided by underground routes - Broadband access shall be provided to all new dwellings, preferably by fibre optic lines